How Helsinkians came together to create the identity for their city

 Thinking bigger than ever

 The result of the project is Brand New Helsinki – a new brand, new operating model and a new era of collaboration.
-It’s a future where people make Helsinki an even better place to live.
-It’s the vision of the residents – people who are ambitious about building the world’s most advanced and successful everyday life.
+It’s the vision of the residents of Helsinki – people who are ambitious about building the world’s most advanced and successful everyday life.

 Impact